Aa-Par/Student-Grade-Management-System/README.md

 5. **View Class Summary** — prints every student's result in one table along with the class average and pass rate.

-All data you enter is saved automatically to the `data/` folder, so it will still be there the next time you run the program.
+All data entered is saved automatically to the `data/` folder, so it will still be there the next time you run the program.

 ---